Table Of Content

 System Requirements

-- Any VST / Audio Unit compatible application.
+- For the plug-in, any VST / Audio Unit / AAX compatible application (64-bit) .

 Installation